-A portfolio of representative work by the applicant must be submitted to the Department of Art and Design to be reviewed by the faculty in the applicant's intended studio area.
-Where quality of slides makes evaluation inconclusive, applicants may be asked to submit the actual work.
+A slide or CD portfolio of representative work by the applicant must be submitted to the Department of Art and Design to be reviewed by the faculty in the applicant's intended studio area.
+Where quality of slides or CD images makes evaluation inconclusive, applicants may be asked to submit the actual work.
 All applicants must present a letter of intention to pursue graduate study.